Last Updated: 12-07-2023 10:35

 - Eurovision Betting FAQs

-Eurovision in 2022 will return to our screens on the 10th to the 4th May 2022.
-Hosted in Turin, Italy, it will be the 66th edition of the song contest.
+Eurovision in 2023 will return to our screens on the 9th of May to the 13th 2023.
+Hosted in Liverpool, England, it will be the 67th edition of the song contest.
+The previous winner of the Eurovision was Ukraine; however, due to the current circumstances, Ukraine was unable to host the Eurovision Song Contest.

-If you’re new to the Eurovision Song Content betting then you’re going to need to know how it works.
+If you’re new to the Eurovision Song Contest betting then you’re going to need to know how it works.
 Don’t worry, however, as we’ll explain everything for you here.
-Finally, we’ll also be providing you with information regarding the upcoming Eurovision 2022 in May.
+Finally, we’ll also be providing you with information regarding the upcoming Eurovision 2023 in May.

 Eurovision Betting Markets